curl/everything-curl/protocols-network.md

 Converting the name to an IP address is often called 'name resolving'.
 The name is "resolved" to a set of addresses.
-This is usually done by a "DNS server", DNS being like a big lookup-table that can convert names to addresses - all the names on the Internet, really.
+This is usually done by a "DNS server", DNS being like a big lookup table that can convert names to addresses—all the names on the Internet, really.
 Your computer normally already knows the address of a computer that runs the DNS server as that is part of setting up the network.